-Order Book relates to the value attributable to the order book at the date of acquisition and, given the typical lead time in the order book, has been fully amortised by 31 December 2023.
+Order book relates to the value attributable to the order book at the date of acquisition and, given the typical lead time in the order book, was fully amortised by 31 December 2023.

 Goodwill is being amortised over a period of 10 years.